CASAttackZW2025/CAS502Project/README.md

 -Weekly Meetings- We will have a standing dedicated Teams meeting once a week to discuss live progress, pending tasks, challenges, and any potential pivots.

 -Backlog Management- We will employ a Teams planner to track our backlog that defines various tasks, who is responsible for what, and when are items due.

+Branching Methodology:
+We will follow a "Feature Branches Workflow" methodology.
+Our main branch will be for the primary features.
+We will have branches for data intake, data ingestion, data schema, output plots, output tables, and output statistics.
+We will split up the various branches for who is taking lead.
+When a feature is done and ready to be incorporated with the main branch, the non-lead partner will perform a peer review.
+Once accomplished, we will merge that branch with the main.